mike-barber/rust-zero-cost-abstractions/README.md

      - if `a > 2`, then `sum += a * b`
   - return `sum`

-Pretty simple stuff, but interesting enough to demonstrate performance.
+Pretty simple stuff, but interesting enough to demonstrate some performance characteristics.
 The `a>2` is enough to mess up any compiler that decides to use branch instructions, which of course then happens in the Java/C# case.
 But that's not the focus of this -- we're looking at the cost of iterators primarily.

 Comparing the C#, Java and Rust benchmarks, we find:

-- C# and Java iterators (Linq or Streams) are stupidly expensive compared to boring loops
+- C# and Java iterators (Linq or Streams) are stupidly expensive compared to classic loops
   - iterators are in the 300-800 microsecond range
   - direct loop is around 40-50 microseconds in both languages
+  - i.e. the simple loop is around 10X faster, so you need to pay attention to where you're using iterators
-- C# and Java boring loops aren't very fast, and can be improved using the classic techniques
+- C# and Java classic loops themselves also aren't very fast, and can be improved using the classic techniques:
   - loop unrolling
   - branchless programming
   - SIMD intrinsics
   - only tested this in C#; I believe Java doesn't support intrinsics just yet
-- Iterators in Java might be a bit unfair -- the lack of built-in tuples or a `zip` function is a hint.
+- Iterators in Java might be a bit unfair -- the lack of built-in tuples or a `zip` function is a hint
-- Would love to see how Scala or Go does, but I haven't had time to look at these.
+  - On that note, I'd love to see how Scala or Go does, but I haven't had time to look at these.
 - Rust does an outstanding job with the iterators
+  - around 3 microseconds
   - almost as fast as a hand-coded AVX2 implementation
-  - around 3 microseconds
-  - iterators are actually faster than simple loops
+  - iterators are actually faster than simple loops in this case, but they're usually in the same ballpark
-- Rust is fast for a few reasons, including:
-  - iterators are monomorphic and statically dispatched with no heap allocation
-  - the compiler and llvm backend are *very* good at the classic optimisations, and
-  - it will happily use SIMD instructions automatically

-Of course, this is with `target-cpu=native` for Rust to enable the AVX2 instructions.
+Of course, this is with `target-cpu=native` for Rust to enable AVX2 instructions on my machine.
 This is enabled in the [.cargo/config](.cargo/config) file.
 I have Windows and Linux targets set there -- if you're keen to give this a go on a Mac, you'll need to add the config there.
+All benchmarks were run on my AMD Ryzen 3900X system, under WSL2.

 In all cases, I'm also measuring the time it takes to randomly pick two vectors, so that I can be sure this won't bias the results.
 It's irrelevant - around 20 nanoseconds for all languages.

-All benchmarks were run on an an AMD Ryzen 3900X system, under WSL2.
+Rust is fast for a few reasons, including:

+- iterators are monomorphic and statically dispatched with no heap allocation
+- the actual iterator code is optimised away
+- the Rust compiler and LLVM backend are *very* good at the classic optimisations, and
+- it will happily use SIMD instructions automatically

+You'll notice you pay for these benefits at compile time -- it takes a while for the compiler to do all this work.

 ## Summary